 (D) A nonprofit student group, that raises money for scholarships and other educational needs, sets up an espresso stand that is open for two hours every morning during the school year.
 The espresso stand is a regular place of business with regular hours for that type of business.
 The money earned from the espresso stand is not exempt, even though the amounts are raised to further the student group's nonprofit purpose.

 (v) Fund-raising sales by libraries.

-provides a B&O tax exemption for amounts received by a nonprofit organization for operating a sheltered workshop.
+also exempts from B&O tax amounts received by a nonprofit organization for operating a sheltered workshop.

 "Handicapped," for the purposes of this exemption, means a physical or mental disability that restricts normal achievement, including medically recognized addictions and learning disabilities.
 However, this term does not include social or economic disadvantages that restrict normal achievement (e.g., prior criminal history or low-income status).

-provides a B&O tax exemption for the gross income of nonprofit organizations that are exempt from federal income tax under section 501 (c)(3) of the Internal Revenue Code that:
+exempts from B&O tax amounts received by nonprofit organizations that are exempt from federal income tax under section 501 (c)(3) of the Internal Revenue Code that:

 (i) Are guarantee agencies under the federal guaranteed student loan program or that issue debt to provide or acquire student loans; or

 (ii) Provide guarantees for student loans made through programs other than the federal guaranteed student loan program.

 (k) Grants received to fund education programs pertaining to litter control, waste reduction, recycling, and composting.